rok12003/rohitkandala/_projects/ok_cupid.md

 We trained & fine-tuned models on OkCupid data to find optimal "matches" through user input.
 One of our teammates even made a Flask app!

 I led a lot of the EDA on this project, and dating app data is always...interesting!
-Led me to experiment with a "toxicity" filter with our transformer model that worked surprisingly well.
+This led me to experiment with a "toxicity" filter with our transformer model that worked surprisingly well.

 [View on GitHub.](https://github.com/rok12003/see-you-l8r-allidater)